-This recipe adapts the Puerto Rican holiday punch coquito—usually a combination of rum, sweetened condensed milk, coconut milk, vanilla, and spices—turning it into a vegan, nonalcoholic, but still totally delicious concoction that's perfectly appropriate for starting your day.
-We start with coconut milk and frozen bananas, then add a pinch of nutmeg, a traditional ingredient in coquito.
+This recipe adapts the Puerto Rican holiday punch coquito—usually a combination of rum, sweetened condensed milk, coconut milk, vanilla, and spices—turning it into a vegan, nonalcoholic, but still totally delicious, concoction that's perfectly appropriate for starting your day.
+We start with coconut milk and frozen bananas, and then add a pinch of nutmeg, a traditional ingredient in coquito.
 Maple syrup gives the smoothie a caramel-like flavor that stands in nicely for rum.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.